slowernews/wisdom-tldr/chapters/chapter_appendix.md

 But the simple truth is that success leaves clues.
 There are certain habits, patterns, and routines that lead to your success, and there are certain patters that will result in failure.

-"The successful results of evolution are organisms that aren't perfect, but 'good enough' to survive and reproduce themselves."
+"The successful results of evolution are organisms that aren't perfect, but 'good enough' to survive and reproduce themselves." --
-Rafe Sagarin

 "You and I know that it isn't what a man has that constitutes wealth.
-No-it is to be satisfied with what one has-that is wealth."
+No-it is to be satisfied with what one has-that is wealth." -- Mark Twain

-Mark Twain
+Succeeding means securing advantage.

 Defining Success for Yourself:
 1. What makes me come alive?